Rincodev/List2Folder/README.md

 <p align="center">
   No downloading.
 Works with your existing files: match by tags (ID3/FLAC) + optional fuzzy matching, then copy/move into a new folder.
+  This project is currently distributed as a single Python script (playlist_to_folder.py).
+  A packaged CLI version may be added in future releases.
 </p>

 ---